 Radiation Therapy for Prostate Cancer

-Radiation therapy may be used:
+Radiation therapy can:

-Types of Radiation Therapy
+Types of Radiation Therapy to Treat Prostate Cancer

 External Beam Radiation Therapy (EBRT)

 During each treatment session, X-ray beams are focused on the targeted cancer areas.
 Oncologists can change the intensity of doses and radiation beams to better deliver high doses of radiation to tumor cells while delivering lower doses to surrounding healthy tissues.

 Intensity-Modulated Radiation Therapy (IMRT)

 Stereotactic Body Radiation Therapy (SBRT) or Stereotactic Ablative Radiation Therapy (SABR)

 Brachytherapy is also called seed implantation, interstitial radiation therapy or internal radiation therapy.
-During permanent (low dose rate) brachytherapy, tiny radioactive seeds (about 0.8 millimeters thick and 4.5 millimeters long) are inserted into the prostate using needles that enter the skin just behind the scrotum.
+For permanent (low dose rate) brachytherapy, tiny radioactive seeds (about 0.8 millimeters thick and 4.5 millimeters long) are inserted into the prostate using needles that enter the skin just behind the scrotum.

 Side Effects of Radiation Therapy